adamlove01/nuxt-ssr-secure-website/README.md

 ## Install a Node.js database driver in your project

 For postgres, 'pg' is already installed.
-If you are using another database, for example MariaDB or MySQL, use can uninstall 'pg' and install 'mysql' connector insead:
+If you are using another database, for example MariaDB or MySQL, use can uninstall 'pg' and install 'mysql' connector instead:
 `cd nuxt-ssr-secure-website`
 `npm install mysql`